Bbeta-bit/LifeXDeployment/cmap-backend/docs/RAF.md

 ---

-### RA‑Rule 9 – Key General & Credit‑Profile Criteria
+### RA-Rule 9 – Key General & Credit-Profile Criteria

 - Net Amount Financed (NAF) excludes fees and brokerage.
-- Low‑Doc clients that are property‑backed may hold aggregate exposure up to 400 000 provided they have made 12 months of perfect repayments on an existing Resimac contract.
+- Low-Doc clients that are property-backed may hold aggregate exposure up to 400 000 provided they have made 12 months of perfect repayments on an existing Resimac contract.
-- Available loan terms are 12‑to‑60 months, or up to 84 months for green‑goods assets.
+- Available loan terms are 12-to-60 months, or up to 84 months for green-goods assets.
 - Insurance, evidenced by Certificate of Currency, is mandatory on all advances and must name Resimac Asset Finance as interested party when NAF > 100 000.
 - Resimac will not consider applicants with current bankruptcies or bankruptcies discharged within the last 10 years.
-- All directors (> 40 % shareholding) must live in Australia and guarantee; shareholders > 25 % must complete AML/CTF checks.
+- All directors (> 40% shareholding) must live in Australia and guarantee; shareholders > 25% must complete AML/CTF checks.
-- Variable‑rate contracts cannot be prepaid for more than 3 months; if prepaid further, contract is converted to fixed.
+- Variable-rate contracts cannot be prepaid for more than 3 months; if prepaid further, contract is converted to fixed.
 - Credit approval remains valid for 90 days.
 - The aggregate exposure limit per obligor is 10 000 000.
-- Privacy‑consent forms must be dated within 90 days of application.
+- Privacy-consent forms must be dated within 90 days of application.

+**Definitions**
+- **Equifax scores**: highest of company or guarantor is used for assessment; scores < 450 require referral or may be declined.
+- **Cash flow lenders**: any enquiry within the last 6 months may require Lite-Doc level documentation or recent bank statements.
+- **Credit references**:
+  • For NAF < 100 000: provide 6 months satisfactory asset finance or mortgage statements with no missed payments.
+  • For NAF > 100 000 (Low-Doc): must hold existing satisfactory credit facilities totalling at least 50% of the requested NAF.
+- **Active credit file**: must exist and contain regular industry-related credit enquiries.
+- **Prime movers**: must be property-backed; non-property-backed includes multiple encumbrances or < 25% equity in property.

 ---